Myriad-Dreamin/tinymist/docs/dev-guide.md

 > [!Tip]
 > Check [Cargo Insta](https://insta.rs/docs/cli/) to learn and install the `insta` command.

+To add more tests, please refer to the guide to [test analyzers.](./dev-guide/tinymist-query.md#testing-analyzers)

 ## Running Syntax Grammar Tests

 This is required if you are going to change the textmate grammar in `syntaxes/textmate`.